Biomedical Research Support Bridging and Incentive Fund

-- Project Research Plan (4-pages): Provide a focused research plan for the work that will be carried out specifically using the Bridging/Incentive Award Funds.
-Indicate how these experiments address the deficiencies of the previous application.
-Include a clear timeline detailing your research activities for the entire period of the Bridging/Incentive award.
-The timeline should include a six-month post award date for resubmitting to the NIH and remaining six-month activities after resubmitting to the NIH.
+- Project Research Plan (no more than 3 pages): Provide a focused research plan for the work that will be carried out specifically using the Bridging/Incentive Award funds.
+Indicate how these experiments will address the deficiencies of the previous application.
+Include a clear timeline detailing your research activities for the entire period of the Bridging/Incentive award and the date on which you expect to submit a revised grant application to the NIH, which normally should be about 6-12 months after the award begins.

 Detailed Budget: use the NYU Bridging/Incentive Budget form: